Kinetic Performance Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 Even when you consider the protein-boosting effect of the flaxseed, this looks like the profile of a kibble containing a notable amount of meat.

 However, with 44% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for every animal.

-Kinetic Performance is a plant-based dry dog food using a notable amount of named meat and by-product meals as its main sources of animal protein, thus earning the brand 4.5 stars.
+Kinetic Performance is a grain-inclusive dry dog food using a notable amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 4.5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.